Engineering Health Essentials

 Leveraging Cross-Functional Collaboration

-Imagine a scenario where multiple teams need synthetic test data for performance testing, but there’s no clear ownership of this task, leading to everyone facing difficulties.
+Imagine a scenario where multiple teams need synthetic test data for performance testing, but there is no clear ownership of this task, leading to everyone facing difficulties.
 A clever solution would be to create a cross-team alliance specifically to tackle this issue.
 This alliance, comprised of members from different teams, would take charge of generating and maintaining the synthetic test data.
-It’s like building a team that takes care of a common hurdle, so all teams can focus better on their specific tasks.
-Thus, engineering health spans over multiple teams.
+It becomes a shared structure that removes blockers for everyone.

-I also see high value of building teams that enable others.
+I also see high value in building teams that enable others.
 I generally call them ops teams.
 They not only enable other teams but also make the teams more efficient.
 This is a strategic move to handle the engineering health work at an organizational level.
+Ops teams reduce friction, improve reliability, and give product teams more freedom to focus on delivery.

 A Manager’s Perspective